facebook/react-native/docs/QuickStart-GettingStarted.md

 <block class="mac ios android" />

-### Modifying Project
+### Modifying your app

-Now that you successfully started the project, let's modify it:
+Now that you have successfully run the app, let's modify it.

 <block class="mac ios" />

-- Open `index.ios.js` in your text editor of choice (e.g. [Nuclide](http://nuclide.io/docs/platforms/react-native/)) and edit some lines.
+- Open `index.ios.js` in your text editor of choice and edit some lines.
-- Hit ⌘-R in your iOS simulator to reload the app and see your change!
+- Hit `Command⌘ + R` in your iOS Simulator to reload the app and see your change!

 <block class="mac android" />

-- Open `index.android.js` in your text editor of choice (e.g. [Nuclide](http://nuclide.io/docs/platforms/react-native/)) and edit some lines.
+- Open `index.android.js` in your text editor of choice and edit some lines.
-- Press the `R` key twice **OR** open the menu (F2 by default, or ⌘-M in Genymotion) and select Reload JS to see your change!
+- Press the `R` key twice or select `Reload` from the Developer Menu to see your change!
-- Run `adb logcat *:S ReactNative:V ReactNativeJS:V` in a terminal to see your app's logs

 <block class="mac ios android" />

-### That's It
+### That's it!

 Congratulations!
 You've successfully run and modified your first React Native app.